Aliases for EDN2 Gene

 GeneCards Summary for EDN2 Gene

 EDN2 (Endothelin 2) is a Protein Coding gene.
-Diseases associated with EDN2 include aortic disease and patent ductus arteriosus.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with EDN2 include streptococcal meningitis and aortic disease.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is EDN3.

 UniProtKB/Swiss-Prot for EDN2 Gene